w453y/Mern-Application/README.md

 ## Github Workflow

-Created .yml file for github actions and configured it as shown below.
+Created .yml file for github actions and configured it as shown

 ```bash
 name: Build and Push Docker Images to DockerHub